open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/instrumentation/aws-lambda.md

 gateway is configured to proxy to the Lambda function, the instrumented request handler will have access to all the information about the HTTP request in the form of an API Gateway Proxy Request Event.

-The Lambda span name SHOULD be set to the `Resource` from the proxy request event, which corresponds to the user configured HTTP route instead of the function name.
+The Lambda span name and the [`http.route` span attribute](../http.md) SHOULD be set to the `Resource` from the proxy request event, which corresponds to the user configured HTTP route instead of the function name.

 [`faas.trigger`](../faas.md) MUST be set to `http`.
 [HTTP attributes](../http.md) SHOULD be set based on the available information in the proxy request event.